BirdeeHub/make_minesweeper_tutorial/app/README.md

 The rest of the source files are just the other windows.

+    1 more thing.
+Recommended reading order for beginners.
+Or anyone really, but theres a whole coding tutorial at the start of MineSweeper.java

+    Play the game a couple times.
+Then MineSweeper, then OpeningWindow,

+    then MainGameWindow but dont worry about zoom listener for now unless you want a headache,

+    then Grid up through the end of the constructor except dont worry too much about the scaleable icon stuff,

+    then Minefield, then the rest of Grid except the zoom function and random toggle dark mode thing that I dont know why I still have but I do.

+    now read the zoom function on both MainGameWindow and Grid, and the scaleable icon stuff in Grid.
+Or skip it and go straight to scores and go back to it later.

+    Then ScoresFileIO, then ScoreEntry, then ScoresWindow.

+    instructionsWindow is really better viewed in the game.

 _______________________________________________________________________________________________________________________________________________

 Enjoy the game!
 Maybe change what you don't like and learn along the way!
 New colors is the easiest place to start.
 You can do it!